kwrobert/musicrender/README.md

   so I have defined the mini language and it therefore wont be documented elsewhere.
 So there are three directives:

-  1) position: Which position/fret the chord shape starts from.
+  1) **position:** Which position/fret the chord shape starts from.
 It takes a single number as an argument.
 You can also specify text here if you want, it just gets placed to the left of the first fret in the chord diagram
-  2) bar: Specify a bar.
+  2) **bar:** Specify a bar for a bar chord.
 It takes 3 numbers as arguments in the following order: fromstring, tostring, fret.
 Fret is specified relative to position.
-  3) string: At takes 2 numbers as arguments: string, fret.
+  3) **string**: Takes 2 numbers as arguments: string, fret.
 Fret is specified relative to position.
 One can specify an 'x' for the fret to indicate it should be muted
-  4) text: Specify some text to label the chord diagram.
+  4) **text**: Specify some text to label the chord diagram.
 Currently doesn't seem to render properly